-The HIVNET 012 trial in Uganda demonstrated that a regimen of single dose NVP was superior to a short course of ZDV for prevention of HIV-1 vertical transmission67.
+The HIVNET 012 trial in Uganda demonstrated that a regimen of single dose NVP was superior to a short course of ZDV for prevention of HIV-1 vertical transmission66.
 In HIVNET 012, pregnant women received a single dose of NVP at the onset of labor.
-NVP resistance mutations were detected in 21 of 111 (19%) of women 6-8 weeks after delivery52.
+NVP resistance mutations were detected in 21 of 111 (19%) of women 6-8 weeks after delivery51.
 Those mutations faded from detection in all evaluable women by 12-24 months.
 The most common NVP resistance mutation detected was K103N, which is associated with cross-resistance to all NNRTIs.
+The long-term clinical impact of these mutations are unclear.
 Emergence of NVP resistance was associated with higher baseline viral loads and lower baseline CD4 cell counts.
-Furthermore, the rate of NVP resistance was higher in women with subtype D than subtype A, suggesting that resistance rates may vary from one geographical region to another, depending on which subtypes are prevalent68.
+Furthermore, the rate of NVP resistance was higher in women with subtype D than subtype A, suggesting that resistance rates may vary from one geographical region to another, depending on which subtypes are prevalent67.
 The rate of NVP resistance was also examined in HIVNET 023, where Zimbabwean women received the same single dose NVP regimen as in HIVNET 012.
-Most women in HIVNET 023 had subtype C infection, and the rate of resistance in those women was similar to that seen in Ugandan women with subtype D53.
+Most women in HIVNET 023 had subtype C infection, and the rate of resistance in those women was similar to that seen in Ugandan women with subtype D52.

 The SAINT trial, which was conducted in South Africa, compared two maternal doses of nevirapine (the first dose given during labor, the second given 48 hours post-partum) with 7 days of ZDV/3TC.
 The use of the 2 dose maternal NVP regimen resulted in a 67% selection frequency of resistance mutations, which is three times greater than observed in HIVNET 012 (19%).
-The predominant NVP mutations found were K103N (62%) and Y181C (45%)69.
+The predominant NVP mutations found were K103N (62%) and Y181C (45%)68.

-1.3.3.4 Additional Substudies
+1.3.4.4 Additional Substudies